 Individual letters should be internally or halo lit.
 Discreet spotlights painted out to match the backing material or fibre optic lighting may also be acceptable.
 Illumination must be static and no electrical wiring should be visible from outside of the premises.
 White illumination is preferable.

 Projecting signs should only be illuminated by concealed trough lights.

-LED strip lighting to illuminate signage may be acceptable where it can be positioned discreetly on the shop front.
+LED strip lighting to illuminate signage may be acceptable where it can be positioned discreetly on the the position of the shop front.